 Dr. Farhad Islami, of the American Cancer Society (ACS), led the research, and the findings were published in the journal CA: A Cancer Journal for Clinicians.

 In their analysis, Dr. Islami and his team used not only the prevalence of the risk factors, but also their "associated relative risk" — that is, the probability that said factors actually result in cancer.
 This information was obtained from "large-scale pooled analyses or meta-analyses."

 Data on the number of cancer cases and cancer-related deaths were gathered from the Centers for Disease Control and Prevention (CDC) and the National Cancer Institute (NCI).

-Study co-author Dr. Otis W. Brawley, ACS chief medical officer, comments on the magnitude of the study, saying, "In 1981, Doll and Peto published what has become a classic paper on the causes of cancer."
+Study co-author Dr. Otis W. Brawley, ACS chief medical officer, comments on the magnitude of the study, saying, "In 1981, Doll and Peto published what has become a classic

 "Since then," he explains, "volumes of data have been published that have clarified the association between several important risk factors and cancer.
 In this new report, ACS scientists provide a 21st-century calculation that will guide us in the years ahead."

 The study revealed that 42 percent of all cancers and over 45 percent of all cancer deaths were down to modifiable risk factors.
 The top three risk factors were smoking, excessive weight, and alcohol use.

 Nineteen percent of all cancer cases and almost 29 percent of related deaths were attributable to cigarette smoking.
 Excess body weight accounted for 7.8 percent of cases and 6.5 percent of deaths, while 5.6 percent of cases and 4 percent of deaths were down to alcohol intake.